 Conversion is when someone takes someone else's property and "converts" it to their own.
 In the criminal world, conversion is known as theft.

-Get a Free Legal Evaluation of Your Intentional Tort Claim
+Get Legal Help with Your Intentional Tort Claim

 Contact a qualified personal injury attorney to make sure your rights are protected.